A Few Words

 Lisa Oakley

 I began my career working for the Department of Human and Health Services in 1992.
-I worked as a caseworker in the Adoption and Foster Care unit for 8 years, supervisor in the Child Support unit for 10 years and spent the last 12 years working for Vocational Rehabilitation as a Benefit counselor under the WIPA program until I retired in December 2022.
-I began working for Starr in January 2023 as a Benefit Counselor under the WIPA program.
-I have 8 wonderful children, which I adopted 5 of them and took guardianship of the one.
-When I adopted 3 children with disabilities, I knew I wanted to be able to advocate for them in school and in their adult lives.
-That is why I transferred over to the Benefit Counselor position back in 2010.
-I love being a part of a program that provides Hope, Independence, and Financial stability to individuals with disability.
+I worked as a caseworker in the Adoption and Foster Care unit for 8 years, supervisor in the Child Support Unit for 10 years and spent my last 12 years working for Vocational Rehabilitation as a Community Work Incentive Coordinator under the WIPA (Work Incentive Planning Assistance) program until I retired in December 2022.
+I began working for Starr Benefit Planning in January 2023 as a Community Work Incentive Coordinator part-time under the WIPA program.